-A. PHVs and non-PHVs are to enter the hours devoted to verifying humane handling activities for each of the HATS categories onto the Daily disposition sheet, which is transferred to the Weekly Activities Sheet.
-These data are to be entered in one-quarter hour increments (e.g., .25, .50, .75, 1.00, 1.25).
-During normal operations, the total maximum time that would be entered across all HATS categories will generally not exceed the total operational hours for that respective shift.
-A minimum of one-quarter hour is expected to be entered for each slaughter shift in HATS category IV - "Antemortem Inspection," except as described in B. (below) for very small establishments.

-B. For very small establishments that slaughter one to a few animals per day, there are special procedures for documenting humane handling verification time in HATS.
-At many very small establishments the total amount of inspection time spent on HATS procedures during a shift may only total .25 hour.
+- A. PHVs and non-PHVs are to enter the hours devoted to verifying humane handling activities for each of the HATS categories into PHIS under the Livestock Humane Handling task.
+The time is to be entered in one-quarter hour increments (e.g., .25, .50, .75, 1.00, and 1.25) under the duration heading in HATS; IPP are to round up to the next quarter hour if necessary.
+For example, if IPP spend 20 minutes verifying HATS categories, they would record 2 quarter hour increments (i.e., 30 minutes). - B. During normal operations, the total maximum time that would be entered across all HATS categories will generally not exceed the total operational hours for that respective shift.
+A minimum of one-quarter hour is expected to be entered for each slaughter shift in HATS category IV "Ante-mortem Inspection," except as described in C. (below) for very small establishments. - C. For very small establishments that slaughter one to a few animals per day, there are special procedures for documenting humane handling verification time in HATS.
+At many very small establishments, the total amount of inspection time spent on HATS procedures during a shift may only total .25 hour.
 Therefore, because the minimum amount of time that can be recorded for any given HATS activity is .25 hour, the expectation described in A. (above) that .25 hour be entered in HATS Category IV - "Ante-mortem Inspection" for each slaughter shift does not apply.
-Instead at those establishments where, for example, two or more humane handling verification procedures (one of which will always be Ante-mortem Inspection for those shifts when slaughter is scheduled) may be performed in .25 hour, when entering their HATS time IPP are to rotate through the appropriate HATS categories (i.e., those categories actually performed at a particular establishment including Ante-mortem Inspection) and record .25 hour per day in a different HATS category each slaughter day.
-In this manner, all HATS activities actually performed by IPP will be reflected over the course of several slaughter days.
+Instead, at those very small establishments where, for example, two or more humane handling verification procedures (one of which will always be Ante-mortem Inspection for those shifts when slaughter is scheduled) may be performed in .25 hour, IPP are to rotate through the appropriate HATS categories (i.e., those categories actually performed at a particular establishment including Ante-mortem Inspection) when entering their HATS time and record .25 hour per day in a different HATS category each slaughter day.
+In this manner, all HATS activities performed by IPP will be reflected over the course of several slaughter days.

-C. When writing a NR for a noncompliance in a HATS category that was not the selected category for observation, IPP are to record the HATS time for both the category that was being performed and for the category in which the noncompliance occurred.
+D. When writing an NR for a noncompliance in a HATS category that was not the selected category for observation, IPP are to record the HATS time for both the category that was being performed and for the category in which the noncompliance occurred.

-Example: While observing animals during ante-mortem inspection, you identified that there was no accessible water in a livestock pen.
-You would document the time in the HATS system for the humane handling time during ante-mortem inspection (Category IV) as well as the time it took to take care of the noncompliance for "no water" under Category III.
-You should have a minimum of .25 hours in each category.
+EXAMPLE: While observing animals during ante-mortem inspection, IPP identified that there was no accessible water in a livestock pen.
+IPP are to document the time in the HATS system for the humane handling time during ante-mortem inspection (Category IV) as well as the time it took to document the noncompliance for "no water" under Category III - "Water and Feed Availability."
+IPP are to record a minimum of .25 hours in each category.